 Center for Social Organization of Schools - Conducts programmatic research to improve the educational system, as well as develops curricula and provides technical assistance to help schools use the Center's research.

 Center for Technology in Education - Improves the quality of life and children and youth through teaching, research, and leadership in the use of technology.

-Ranked the No. 2 graduate schools of education - U.S. News and World Report 2013.
+Ranked among the top graduate schools of education by U.S. News & World Report.

-The School of Education at Johns Hopkins is accredited by the National Council for Accredidation of Teacher Education (NCATE).
-All certification programs are approved by the Maryland State Department of Education.
+The School of Education at Johns Hopkins University is accredited by the Council for the Accreditation of Educator Preparation (CAEP--formerly NCATE) and the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
+All certification programs leading to licensure are approved by the Maryland State Department of Education.